 I privilege my clients and value every moment of our time together.
-I therefore work to create a counselling context that works for you, so that you can utilise sessions to focus on your needs.
-As such I have partnered with Kemptown Counselling so that, in addition to regular working hours in my Brighton therapy rooms, I can offer late night (last session beginning 9pm) and early morning (first session beginning 8am) appointments.
-I am also proud to be able to offer counselling in your own home.
+I work to create a counselling context that works for you, so that you can utilise sessions to focus on your needs.
+I offer sessions in the evening, as well as during regular working hours.
+Usually I work in a my own office in Northern Renaissance Studios, Chorlton, but at the current time most of my work is delivered over telephone and video.

 I see people as individuals, and each therapeutic relationship I develop is unique and tailored to the person’s needs.
-I have worked with people from 12 to 90 years of age, from a variety of socio-economic backgrounds and experiences, genders and sexualities and I have always focused on fostering a safe and deep enough connection to facilitate real exploration.
-Through my previous work and training I have worked therapeutically with a variety of client experiences, including depression, mild to moderate disordered eating, bereavement and loss, and later-life/third-life transitions.
+I have worked with people from 10 to 90 years of age, from a variety of socio-economic backgrounds and experiences, genders and sexualities and I have always focused on fostering a safe and deep enough connection to facilitate real exploration.
+Through my previous work and training I have worked therapeutically with a variety of client experiences, including depression, mild to moderate disordered eating, bereavement and loss, unwanted or nonconsenting sexual experiences, later-life/third-life transitions.
 I’m open to short and long term work, and to taking things at the pace and consistency that works for you.

 I’m a member of the BACP, and as such I adhere to their ethical framework, and I have a children and adult workforce DBS check.

-My journey to counselling has been varied; I’ve always had a passion for making sense of my experience and the world around me, and that curiosity has led me in ever closer circles towards my current passion for understanding the phenomenological, experiential, and lived experience of individuals.
+My journey to counselling has been varied; I’ve always had a passion for making sense of my experience and the world around me, and that curiosity has led to my current passion for understanding the phenomenological, experiential, and lived experience of individuals.

 Reading, thinking critically and writing about my thoughts, experiences and philosophical approach are a key part to continuing my development as a therapist.
 You can see some of this work here on this site.